Filed under: Cookies / Drop Cookies

 How to make Chocolate Peanut Butter Cup Cookies

-First, melt the butter and then the chocolate.
+First, melt the butter and the chocolate.
 You can do this in the microwave or over a double boiler.
 Mostly the chocolate will melt because of the heat of the butter but if the butter is not hot enough then return it to the heat to just melt.

-Then add the sugar and peanut butter and whisk to combine.
-This will cool down the dough a bit and now you can add the egg and yolk.
-Whisk it then add the flour and cocoa, stir to combine.
+This will cool down the dough a bit and now you can add the egg.

 Once the cookies are out of the oven, wait a bit then press in the peanut butter cup.
 You want to wait until they are not too hot to touch but are still hot enough to melt the chocolate.
 Press them in just enough to get the bottom third of the pb cup in – any more and you’ll break the cookie.